datamade/plats/README.md

 ## Data

 The raw data files are MrSID format images in the [/raw directory](raw/).
 These have been converted to jpeg files in the [/processed directory](processed) using the [mrsidgeodecode program](https://www.extensis.com/support/geoexpress-10).

+You can download all these files here: https://github.com/datamade/plats/archive/master.zip